YB-LIM/Spatium/README.md

 Volume average
 --------------------------
 The homogenized stress-strain curve is obtained by using the following equation.
-The volume average feature is provided as seperate plug-in.
+The volume average feature is provided as a seperate plug-in in the repository.

 ![image](https://github.com/user-attachments/assets/bd732954-9da2-414b-90e5-88b9b1a449ed)